kojaxz/1800_202530_BBY06/README.md

 ## Contributors

-- **Your Name** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
-- Evan Tang - BCIT CST Student, Loves to play videogames and watch sports like hockey basketball football and soccer.
+- **Evan Tang** - BCIT CST Student, Loves to play videogames and watch sports like hockey basketball football and soccer.

 - **Giant Mak** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
 Fun fact: Loves solving Rubik's Cubes in under a minute.
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.

 ---